kopaka1822/ImageViewer/Docs/README.md

 # Image Viewer and Tonemapper

 An image viewer for anyone related to computer graphics.
+It supports quick side-by-side comparison, arithmetic image manipulation, customisable filter effects (HLSL) and 360° views.

 ## File Formats